 Appealing a decision of the COVID-19 Vaccine Claims Scheme

-If you’ve suffered an adverse reaction to a COVID-19 vaccine, you may be entitled to compensation under the COVID-19 Vaccine Claims Scheme (“the Scheme”).
-If you have lodged an application for compensation under the Scheme, and you wish to dispute a decision to deny your claim, you are entitled to one right of review.
-In this blog, we explain, in detail, the review process if you wish to challenge a decision of the Scheme.
+If you’ve suffered an adverse reaction to a Covid-19 vaccine, you may be entitled to compensation under the Covid-19 Vaccine Claims Scheme (“the Scheme”).
+If you have lodged an application for compensation under the Scheme, and you wish to dispute a decision to deny your claim or a decision to pay you less than you are entitled to, you are entitled to seek a review of this decision.

 Time limits to appeal a rejected COVID-19 vaccine compensation claim